hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 2. List all of the files in `/bin` that contain the letter 'a'
 3. List all of the files in `/bin` that end with the letter 'o'

-BONUS: Using one command list all of the files in `/bin` that contain either 'a' or 'c'.
+BONUS: Using one command to list all of the files in `/bin` that contain either 'a' or 'c'.

 ****